 The evaluation method or the MIF is defined in ANSI C63.19-2011 section D.7.
 An RMS demodulated RF signal is fed to a spectral filter (similar to an A weighting filter) and forwarded to a temporal filter acting as a quasi-peak detector.
 The averaged output of these filtering is called to a 1 kHz 80% AM signal as reference.
-MIF measurement requires additional instrumentation and is not well suited for evaluation by the end user with reasonable uncertainty.
-It may alternatively be determined through analysis and simulation, because it is constraint and characteristic for a communication signal.
+MIF measurement requires additional instrumentation and is not well suited for evaluation by the end user with reasonable uncertainty It may alternatively be determined through analysis and simulation, because it is constraint and characteristic for a communication signal.
 DASY52 uses well defined signals for PMR calibration.
 The MIF of these signals has been determined by simulation and is automatically applied.

-MIF values were not tested by a probe or as specified in the standards but are based on analysis provided by SPEAG for the following User Identifiers and air interfaces.
+MIF values were not tested by a probe or as specified in the standards but are based on analysis provided by SPEAG for all the air interfaces (GSM, WCDMA).
+For GSM, User Identifier (UID) 10021 was used; for WCDMA, UID 10011 was used.
+The data included in this report are for the worst case operating modes.